AurumByte/Glass/README.md

 ## Instructions
 ### Requirments
-You need to install the following on your device. <br />
+You need to install the following on your machine. <br />
 - Mingw-w64
 - Git-bash
 - Visual Studio Code (or any other IDE)